Paper published in Molecular Pharmaceutics

 Nigel Greene, Director of Data Science & AI, AstraZeneca

 - Alchemite™ successfully combined descriptors, in silico, and in vitro data to predict PK parameters and curves.

 - Results were comparable to the best results in the literature and a variety of in-house AZ methods.

 - Direct prediction of i.v. curves was particularly accurate.

 - This work can reduce time, cost, and number of animal studies in late-stage drug discovery.

 Pharmacokinetics (PK) describes how the body affects a drug after administration.
 The concentration-time profile of a compound reflects its exposure, duration of action, safety margin and other critical factors affecting the success of a potential drug.

-Accurate predictions of PK would enable better decisions regarding the selection of compounds for in vivo studies, reducing the number of experiments required and the associated cost.
+Accurate predictions of PK would enable better decisions regarding the selection of compounds for in vivo studies, reducing the number of experiments required, the associated costs, and the number of animal studies needed.
 But, this is particularly challenging because in vivo PK is influenced by many biological mechanisms.